 VPS Title: Blooming Bad

-Image: File Name (Please submit your image as a .svg file)
+Image: File Name (Please submit your image as a file)

 This is the image that will be displayed on your team’s project page on Earthzine.
 It needs to be an image of processed data (processed by the team and not from any outside source) and include NASA Earth observations.
 No photographs.
-300 dpi minimum.

 { image pending creation}